DEFRA/ffc-events/README.md

 `host` - Event broker hostname, when using Azure Event Hubs provide the namespace, for example, `myeventhubs.servicebus.windows.net`

 `port` - Event broker port, defaults to `9093` if not supplied.
-When using `token` authentication with Azure Event Hubs, value is ignored as that must always be `9093`.
+When using `token` or `connectionString` authentication with Azure Event Hubs, value is ignored as that must always be `9093`.

 `authentication` - method to authenticate connection to broker.
 Allowed values:
 - `password` for username and password
+- `connectionString` for Azure Event Hubs only
-- `token` for [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) with Azure Event Hubs.
+- `token` for [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) with Azure Event Hubs

 If not supplied then no authentication is configured.